-Enter the semi-major axis of the orbit, mass of the satellite, and mass of the central object to determine the orbital period.
+Enter the semi-major axis of the orbit, the mass of the satellite, and the mass of the central object to determine the orbital period.

 Orbital Period Formula

 The following formula is used to calculate the orbital period.

 - G is the gravitational constant

 - M is the mass of the central object

 In the original equation, the mass of the satellite is included as well, but it’s so much smaller than the central object that it’s negligible and can be ignored.

 An orbital period is defined as the total time it takes a satellite or orbiting object to make one complete rotation around another larger object.